Terry Young (Australian politician): Politics

 In November 2018, Young won LNP preselection for the Division of Longman.
 He had previously contested preselection for the 2018 Longman by-election, but was defeated by Trevor Ruthenberg.
 At the 2019 federal election, he defeated the incumbent Labor MP Susan Lamb with a four-point swing.

 Young serves on the House of Representatives Standing committees for "Employment, Education and Training", "Indigenous Affairs" and "Tax and Revenue", which he was appointed to on 4 July 2019.

 According to The Courier-Mail, Young is Caboolture's second most influential person of 2021.

 Political views

-Young is a member of the centre-right faction of the Liberal Party.
+Young is a member of the National Right faction of the Liberal Party, after previously being aligned with the centre-right faction during the Morrison government years.

 In his maiden speech to parliament, Young stated "I love being a conservative and I love being part of a conservative government".
-He also said that children should not be "brain-washed with extreme left or right ideologies" but that "we want our children and grandchildren to hear the theories of evolution and creation, different religions, climate change advocates and climate change sceptics".
+He also said that children should not be "brain-washed with extreme left or right ideologies" but that "we want our children and grandchildren to hear the theories of evolution and creation, different religions, climate change advocates and climate change sceptics”.